briancappello/flask-unchained/docs/tutorial/security.rst

        controller(SecurityController),
    ]

-By default, Flask Security Bundle only comes with the login and logout endpoints enabled.
+By default, Security Bundle only comes with the login and logout endpoints enabled.
 Let's confirm:

 .. code:: bash